10 mm Titanium with Dinosaur Bone, Blackwood - BW734M

-PLEASE NOTE: When you purchase any of our Exotic Inlay wedding bands, the J095C (click here to view this ring) will be sent to you before we place your order to make sure that the size you have ordered is accurate.
-Sometimes we need to send more than one sizing ring to ensure accuracy, and we are happy to do so.
-This service, with the shipping, is free.
+PLEASE NOTE: When you purchase any of our Exotic Inlay wedding bands, the J095C (click here to view this ring) will be sent to you before we place your order to make sure that the size you have ordered is accurate (please tell us in the Customer Comments section if you would prefer the sizing ring in black tungsten instead of silver).
+This ring is yours to keep – we recommend you wear it when doing those tough jobs around the house, in the yard or when working out with weights – thus protecting your one-of-a-kind custom inlay ring.
+This service, which includes the J095C and the shipping is free of charge.
 Questions?
 Please call 801-755-1661 or email email@example.com.

 10 mm total: .5 mm Titanium, 2.25 African Blackwood, .5 mm Titanium, 3.5 mm Crushed Dinosaur Bone, .5 mm Titanium, 2.25 mm African Blackwood, .5 mm Titanium - with Comfort Fit.